jessejburton/shorthand/readme.md

 # IDEAS

-- random placeholder text in new note form
+- random placeholder text in new note form (Write something...
+What do you want to record? etc.)
 - sub-categories based on multiple commas or >
+-